Examinations Frequently Asked Questions

 Why does it take so long to get my test results since they are computer graded?

-The examination committees review each question for validity after the exams are scored.
-Questions are discarded if they do not meet predefined performance criteria.
-If statistical evaluation raises a concern about the validity of a question (for example if a large number of people consistently answer with a different response), then these questions are individually reviewed again to make sure they are accurate.
-When inaccuracies are identified, these questions can be re-scored or discarded.
-This process does take some time, but it is worth it to get completely valid scores.
+During review, if statistical evaluation raises concerns about the validity of a question (for example if a large number of people consistently answer with a different response), then these questions are individually reviewed again to make sure they are accurate.

 How often are the exams given?

-NBE’s examinations are administered on one day each year with the exception of Basic PTE® and ReBasic PTE® which is offered one day every other year.
-The next Basic PTE® examination will be offered in July of 2024.
+NBE’s examinations are administered on one day each year with the exception of Basic PTE™, which is offered one day every other year.
+The next Basic PTE™ examination will be offered on July 23, 2024.

 Can I request that my exam be re-scored?

 Applicants may request that their exam be Re-Scored.
 There is a $100.00 charge and the process takes 4 to 6 weeks.
-Print the form for Re-Scoring.
-Once you have completed the form, please email it to krussell@echoboards.org.

 How can I find out if someone passed the examination?

-On NBE’s homepage there is a “Physician Verification” tab.
+On NBE’s homepage, there is a “Physician Verification” tab.
 Once you have clicked that tab, you will need to enter the last name of the physician.
 This is NBE’s official and public verification page.

 If you have questions while using this feature, please call (919)861-5582 or email info@echoboards.org for assistance.